rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-5: Deploying Apps to Kubernetes Clusters

-- A Docker Images identical to the ones you created during Lab-3A and Lab-3B have been tagged and uploaded into the Public Docker Hub as [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) and [rmeira/petclinic](https://hub.docker.com/repository/docker/rmeira/petclinic).
+- Docker Images identical to the ones you created during Lab-3A and Lab-3B have been tagged and uploaded into the Public Docker Hub as [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) and [rmeira/petclinic](https://hub.docker.com/repository/docker/rmeira/petclinic).
 The short documentation found at [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) contains the steps taken to tag and upload a Docker Image into the Public Docker Hub.

 #
 #### LAB-5A